Living in Italy as an American: What To Expect?

 4. Exciting Nightlife

-This is the time of the year when people dress up and walk up and down the main drag on a warm summer day, eating gelato on their way, just to see and to be seen by as many people as possible.
+This is the time of year when people dress up and walk down the main strip on a nice summer day, eating gelato, to see everything.

 5. It’s a historical goldmine